 Already counting on the support of over 160 film industry organizations, the Film4Climate campaign has held workshops with producers and directors at the Palm Springs, Chicago, Cannes, Guadalajara, Venice, and Reykjavik film festivals.
-It has also organized screenings and discussion of climate conscious films at many other relevant venues, including the World Bank Group Headquarters.
+It has also organized screenings and discussion of climate-conscious films at many other relevant venues, including the World Bank Group Headquarters.

 Born as a natural follow-up to the success of the Action4Climate competition, the Film4Climate global campaign spearheaded by the World Bank Group’s Connect4Climate initiative is a commitment to develop a concrete plan to mitigate the environmental impact of film production as well as raise awareness about climate change through cinema.

-Film4Climate was devised during the Greening the Silver Screen climate change workshop with Oscar nominated film directors held at the Palm Springs International Film Festival Director's Retreat in January 2014.
+Film4Climate was devised during the Greening the Silver Screen climate change workshop with Oscar-nominated film directors held at the Palm Springs International Film Festival Director's Retreat in January 2014.
 Organized in partnership with the Annenberg Retreat at Sunnylands, the 3-hour workshop was led by Connect4Climate Program Manager Lucia Grenna together with Marc Forster, renowned director of hit movies as The Kite Runner and World War Z and committed climate change activist.
-The conversation focused on the role of cinema in raising climate awareness, and highlighted the need to further explore ways for the industry to address climate change.
+The conversation focused on the role of cinema in raising climate awareness and highlighted the need to explore further ways for the industry to address climate change.

-In early 2014, Connect4Climate established a successful partnership with Sony Picture Television’s multi-platform entertainment network Crackle and the Fluminense Federal University (UFF) in Niteroi, Rio de Janeiro, to launch the Cinema Green Project, a series of five short films airing on April 22nd exclusively on Crackle’s platforms in Brazil.
+In early 2014, Connect4Climate established a successful partnership with Sony Picture Television’s multi-platform entertainment network Crackle and the Fluminense Federal University (UFF) in Niterói, Rio de Janeiro, to launch the Cinema Green Project, a series of five short films airing on April 22nd exclusively on Crackle’s platforms in Brazil.
 At the Berlinale, February 2015, Connect4Climate announced its intention to launch the Film4Climate initiative.

 Film4Climate was officially launched in March 2015 at the Guadalajara International Film Festival.
 The discussion ignited concrete proposals for actions to reduce the environmental impact of film productions and to raise awareness about climate change through films, including the first “Film4Climate declaration” prepared and endorsed by a committee of Film4Climate representatives.

-After successful events and discussions at Cannes and other major film festivals around the world, last December we presented our Film4Climate Charter at the historical United Nations Conference on Climate Change COP21 as an example of how an industry can make a serious commitment to tackling climate change.
+After successful events and discussions at Cannes and other major film festivals around the world, last December we presented our Film4Climate Charter at the historic United Nations Conference on Climate Change COP21 as an example of how an industry can make a serious commitment to tackling climate change.

 Cinema plays a fundamental role in directing massive attention to social issues and shifts in thinking.
 Recall Erin Brockovich, Hotel Rwanda, Blood Diamond, or Syriana.
-Films can also mobilize people to demand change themselves.
+Films can also mobilize people to demand to change themselves.
 Think Norma Rae and Philadelphia.

 Just as important, the film and entertainment production industry employs millions and traditionally consumes vast amounts of energy and resources with productions around the world.
 We think it's time for a global creative and influential alliance to tackle the climate crisis.

-Photo Credits: Max Thabiso Edkins/Connect4Climate
+Photo Credits: Max Thabiso Edkins / Connect4Climate